Flinders University has a proud history of rewarding teaching innovation and excellence.

 Professional Development Sessions

-It is recommended that nominees watch the online Professional Development session, relevant to the selected award category.
+It is recommended that nominees attend an online Professional Development session, relevant to their selected award category.
+Sessions will be held from May 2025.

 For more resources to support your application, see the guides and support section below.